-The 20th Century Fund is the financial engine designed to power and sustain the AFTCA in accomplishing its designated objectives.
+The 20th Century Fund is a financial engine designed to power and support the AFTCA in accomplishing its goal of providing amateurs with the opportunity to participate in competitions while promoting, partnering, providing education, grounds, facilities, habitat improvement, and research that will preserve and perpetuate wildlife associated with amateur field trials.
 Prior to the fund’s inception, the AFTCA and its member clubs had relied on the generosity of field trial patrons for contributions of time, money and other critical resources.
 By 1986, the organization had long and successfully endeavored to promote and preserve the field trial sport while operating on limited working capital and with only a modest investment fund, accumulated over some fifty years, as backup.
 By careful and thrifty management, the AFTCA had endured a changing economy over the course of its lifetime, running in the black but depending heavily on outside support going forward.

 This was a matter of serious concern for the Board of Trustees, who understood that putting the organization on firm financial footing was key to preserving its legacy and achieving its goals for the future.

 These goals included expanding and modernizing administrative functions, working with member clubs to lessen their individual burdens of expense, promoting the sport by educating the public, and securing grounds and developing quality habitat on which to run AFTCA-sanctioned trials on 7 different game birds.